Otto D. Tolischus: Visit to Danzig

-Tolischus was among the American and international correspondents invited to take part in the trip to the occupied Danzig region on September 18-19.
+Tolischus was among the American and international correspondents invited to take part in the trip to the occupied Danzig region on September 18–19.
 This group included Louis Lochner (Associated Press), F. C. Oechsner (United Press), Joseph Barnes (New York Herald Tribune), William Shirer (CBS), Pierre J. Huss (INS), Christer Jäderlund (Politiken), and John Cutcheon Raleigh (Chicago Tribune).
 On September 18, they were driven from Berlin to Zoppot.
 The following day, Tolischus and the group were escorted to Gdynia to witness German military operations against the remaining Polish resistance in nearby Oxhöft (Oksywie) and Hela (Hel); they were also granted access to the Westerplatte military site.
 The day culminated with a gathering of all correspondents to hear a victory address by Adolf Hitler in Artushof, Danzig, reported by Tolischus on September 20 in The New York Times.

 Expulsion from Germany

-In March 1940, Tolischus was informed by the German authorities that his permit to stay in the country is not going to be renewed.
-Subsequently, he was told by the German Propaganda Ministry that if he would leave Germany for a six-week leave-of-absence he would be readmitted to Germany.
-The reason for this decision was one of the Tolischus' reports sent to The New York Times.
-German military authorities objected to Tolischus' cable in which he mentioned an imminent German offensive on the Western front.
+In March 1940, Tolischus was informed by the German authorities that his permit to stay in the country was not going to be renewed.
+The German Propaganda Ministry told him that if he would leave Germany for a six-week leave-of-absence, he would then be readmitted to Germany.
+The reason for the authorities' decision was Tolischu had sent a report to The New York Times predicting an imminent German offensive on the Western front.
+German military authorities objected to Tolischus' report.

-Tolischus detailed his experience in an article, noting that unlike other foreign correspondents expelled outright, he was offered a "leave of absence" with the understanding he wouldn't return to Germany.
+Tolischus detailed his experience in an article, noting that unlike other foreign correspondents expelled outright, he was offered a "leave of absence".
 He departed Germany via Denmark.
 During his six weeks of "leave of absence" from Germany, Tolischus went to Copenhagen, Oslo and Stockholm.
-When Tolischus inquired with the German authorities about a possibility to resume his position with The New York Times in Berlin, he was advised that the original agreement was no longer in place.
-Instead, Tolischus was offered to enter Germany for an eight-day period only.
+When Tolischus inquired with the German authorities about a possibility to resume his position with The New York Times in Berlin, they told him the original agreement was no longer in place.
+Instead, they said Tolischus could enter Germany for eight days only.

 Tolischus claimed to be the 32nd foreign correspondent expelled from Nazi Germany.
-The expulsion was preceded by constant threats and a Nazi press campaign against Tolischus.
-According to Tolischus, the circumstances of his expulsion made him to suspect that ultimately he had managed to earn some respect from the Nazis.
-Tolischus expected the same thorough search and checks at the border to which many correspondents had been subjected while leaving Germany and for this reason he left all notes behind in Berlin.
-Ironically, upon reaching the border, not a single suitcase of his was inspected by the border control.
+His expulsion was preceded by constant threats and a Nazi press campaign against him.
+According to Tolischus, the circumstances of his expulsion made him suspect that ultimately he had earned respect from the Nazis.
+Tolischus expected the same thorough search and checks at the border to which many correspondents had been subjected while leaving Germany, and for this reason he left all his notes behind in Berlin.
+Ironically, upon reaching the border, border control did not inspect any of his suitcases.

+He won the 1940 Pulitzer Prize for Correspondents for his writing and reporting from Berlin.